 Practicing one part at a time breaks the song into bite-size pieces, so you’re not trying to focus on too much at once.
 It also makes it easier to spot the repeating chunks of music that make up most songs.
 For example, chances are that each “Verse” section is very similar, each “Chorus” is similar, and so on.

-You can break things up even further by looping difficult sections in Practice mode.
+You can break things up even further in Practice mode.
+Move the sliders to loop difficult sections.
 This way, you can really focus on a specific trouble spot.

 Once you've mastered all the parts, you can sing the whole song.
 You can access the whole song by selecting the Practice or the Play button on the song start screen.